 10 Gorgeous Places To Visit In Asturias, Spain

-Nestled between the mountains of Cantabria and the Bay of Biscay, Asturias is one of my favorite parts of Spain.
+Nestled between the mountains of Cantabria and the Bay of Biscay, Asturias, Spain is one of my favorite parts of the country.
 I have been there twice already, and enjoy it every time.
 What I love about it is the peaceful atmosphere, and the feeling I have of being let in to a secret place.

 Indeed, despite the many places to visit in Asturias, the region doesn’t get much international tourism.
 I suppose in a way this is what makes it what it is: charming, full of character, and with a great, unspoilt local feel.

-When I visited for the first time, in June 2016 as I walked parts of the Camino del Norte to Santiago de Compostela, I discovered the many gorgeous Asturias beaches.
-They are very different from the beaches in Sardinia I am used to.
-Yet, I found them gorgeous and soothing.
+When I visited for the first time, in June 2016 as I walked parts of the Camino del Norte to Santiago de Compostela, I discovered the many gorgeous beaches – they are among the reasons people visit Asturias, and so different from the beaches in Sardinia I am used to.
+Yet, I found them beautiful and soothing.

 Read more about my Camino del Norte on my post “Amazing Places To Visit In Spain Along The Camino Del Norte.”

-I had the opportunity to visit Asturias again last October, and had the chance to explore more of its beautiful cities and coastal villages and to learn about the local culture.
+I had the opportunity to visit Asturias, Spain, again last October, and had the chance to explore more of its beautiful cities and coastal villages and to learn about the local culture.

 Here’s a list of 10 of places that anybody who decides to visit Asturias should not miss.